Master of Science in Education: Elementary Education Transition to Teaching (Elementary T2T)

 Program Summaries

-The Master of Science in Education (MSE) in Elementary Education offers three tracks/pathways to Kansas elementary licensure with the option to add a provisional endorsement in PreK-12 High Incidence Special Education.
+The Master of Science in Education (MSE) in Elementary Education offers two pathways/options to Kansas Elementary Education (PreK–6) licensure, with the option to add a provisional endorsement in PreK–12 High Incidence Special Education.
+The program offers multiple start dates each year, including summer, fall, and spring.
+For an overview of coursework and the recommended course sequence, please refer to the summer start schedule below.

 (Click the link above to view the program of study and course requirements.)